Little Star Pizza – Blue Line Pizza, San Francisco

 Little Star Pizza is a popular pizza place with 2 locations in San Francisco and 1 in Albany.
 We visited the Divisadero location and ordered deep dish pizza.
 It took about 30 minutes to get our pizza.
 They have gone on to open several locations in the Bay Area.

 Blue Line Pizza is their name for locations from Burlingame southwards.
-We have tried their Burlingame location towards the end of 2013.
+We have tried their Burlingame location in the Summer of 2016.
 The menu is very similar.

 Decor, Vibe – Little Star Pizza is in the middle of the Western addition, not the best of neighborhoods.
 The place is dark and feels cramped.
 Hipsters in their 20’s were mostly eating here and drinking Pabst and listening to the jukebox.
 Wait times can be long from 7-9 pm.
 The Mission District location is about the same decor wise.